 Modern city with important cultural heritage.

-Today, its scientific heritage is cultivated at three universities with more than 100,000 students from all over the world.
+Today, its scientific heritage is cultivated at five universities with more than 100,000 students from all over the world.
 Manchester, surrounded by breathtakingly rugged nature, characterized by a diverse music and club scene, and nowhere near as expensive as London, is one of the most liveable cities in the country.
 This is why many graduates stay in Manchester and the surrounding area.
 They form the well-educated backbone of a successful region with an excellent infrastructure.

 More than seven million people live within an hour's drive, the airport is an international hub and the economy has long since positioned itself for the future.
 Manchester has succeeded in transforming itself from a working-class city into a modern city without forgetting its own history.
 Today, the city and surrounding area are dominated by industries of the future: life sciences and healthcare, IT and digitalization, finance, media and mechanical engineering.
 An ideal environment for Bechtle, in which James Napp, Managing Director of Bechtle UK, sees prospects for further growth: "Manchester is a defining metropolis in the north of England.
 It offers us access to many companies and is a key recruiting ground for well-trained business salespeople and account managers.”